JamesSkemp/words/content/post/itunes-playlists-to-xml-version-153-released.md

 +++
-title = "iTunes Playlists to Xml - version 1.5.3 released" summary = "Version 1.5.3 of iTunes Playlists to Xml has been released." draft = false comments = false date = "2010-01-10T16:40:00-06:00"
+title = "iTunes Playlists to Xml - version 1.5.3 released" description = "Version 1.5.3 of iTunes Playlists to Xml has been released." draft = false comments = false date = "2010-01-10T16:40:00-06:00"